dlt-hub/dlt/docs/website/docs/running-in-production/running.md

 You can also get the runtime trace from the pipeline.
 It contains timing information on `extract`, `normalize` and `load` steps and also all the config and secret values with full information from where they were obtained.
 You can display and load trace info as shown below.
 Use your code editor to explore `trace` object further.
+The `normalize` step information contains the counts of rows per table of data that was normalized and then loaded.

 ```python
     # print human friendly trace information